color-js/elements/src/color-swatch/README.md

 ### Bound to CSS property

 You can automatically bind the color swatch to a CSS property by setting the `property` attribute.
-Then you don’t need to provide an initial value, it will be read from the CSS property.
+Then you don’t need to provide an initial value, it will be read from the CSS property, and updating the color will update the CSS property.

 ```html
 <color-swatch size="large" property="--color-red">
 	<input />
 </color-swatch>
 ```

+You can use `scope` to select the closest ancestor (via a CSS selector) on which the CSS property will be read from and written to.
+If you don’t, the `<html>` element will be used.

 ### Events